karkipy/canvas-boilerplate/README.md

 2) Indicator.js:

       Each element is unquie in a game.
 Indicator will be linked with a player.
-Such that PLAYER_INDICATOR will be used further in game to call the resource such as images and sounds to be called only for these said speficic game element. <b> getUniqueIndicator() </b> gives the elment a uniqueIndicator rather than assuming/ assigning indicator a unique value one can do this.
+Such that PLAYER_INDICATOR will be used further in game to call the resource such as images and sounds to be called only for these said specific game element. <b> getUniqueIndicator() </b> gives the elment a uniqueIndicator rather than assuming/ assigning indicator a unique value one can do this.
 Example :

       ```javascript
         const SPRITE_INDICATOR = getUniqueIndicator();